schleimschein/Trunks/README.md

 to start a development server.

 Browse to http://127.0.0.1:5000/init in order to create the first admin user with username: admin and pw: password .
 Once logged-in you can then change the credentials and create more users.
-Make sure to set the `DEBUG` and `TESTIN`G option in your config.py to `False` when you take your blog into prodcution.
+Make sure to set the `DEBUG` and `TESTING` option in your config.py to `False` when you take your blog into prodcution.